 proprietary interest letter that was generated from the NIGC in June of 2007, and I don't want to appear to be rude.
 I was just barking at my attorney who is in DC to produce that for me so I can see what it is and see if there is anything that we can do to address your concern on that particular letter or take that into consideration if we do address sole proprietary interest in regulation.
 Although that's one of those big issues like MICS that we'll have a lot of comment on.
 MR. TRUJILLO: Thank you very much, Madam Chair, and we will go ahead and send our remarks and also send the letter along with our comments.
 CHAIR STEVENS: Great.
 Thank you.

-MR. ROBERT GARCIA: Good morning,

-Commissioners, Governors, Tribal Leaders, and fellow regulators.
+Yes, sir.
+MR. ROBERT GARCIA: Good morning, Commissioners, Governors, Tribal Leaders, and fellow regulators.
 My name is Robert Garcia from San Felipe Pueblo.
 First off, I would like to say that in New Mexico, on an annual basis the pueblo governors are elected on the first of the year.
-And my question is on your February 12th comment period, if that can be moved back, because this will give us time to present the comments to the tribal leadership and tribal council before we forward them down to the NIGC for approval from our respective councils and leadership.
+And my question is on your February 12th comment period, if that can be moved back, because this will give us time to tribal council before we forward them down to the NIGC for approval from our respective councils and leadership.
 So if that date is not locked in, I would like to request for us here in New Mexico, we can have that opportunity to have that date moved back maybe to March to give us time to take the comments to the tribal councils.

-And another comment I would like to make, since you brought up -- well, the discussion on net revenue has been brought up here.
-And I know when you were here last year for Sandia Pueblo, we mentioned or we requested if you the current commissioners would be able to look at how the casinos are classified in terms of net revenue under tier C, because some of us, you know, we are at the bottom end of the tier C, and we are in the same league as those bigger casinos or high end casinos, like Foxwoods, and sometimes our revenue is not sufficient enough to meet the regulatory requirements, for example, surveillance equipment.
+And another comment I would like to make, 8 since you brought up -- well, the discussion on net 9 10 revenue has been brought up here.
+And I know when 11 you were here last year for Sandia Pueblo, we 12 mentioned or we requested if you the current 13 commissioners would be able to look at how the casinos are classified in terms of net revenue under 14 15 tier C, because some of us, you know, we are at the 16 bottom end of the tier C, and we are in the same 17 league as those bigger casinos or high end casinos, like Foxwoods, and sometimes our revenue is not 18 19 sufficient enough to meet the regulatory 20 requirements, for example, surveillance equipment.
+21 I know we have to have the equipment, you know, as required in Class III gaming, but with us, we are trying to keep our, you know, revenues intact, and also we need to put some of that money back, also back not only into surveillance and that